Axway/mft-convert/content/en/docs/TransferCFT/reporting/edge_agent.md

 title: "Implement the Edge Agent"
 linkTitle: "Implement the Edge Agent"
 weight: 200
---- This page describes how to configure the Edge Agent for AMPLIFY MFT implementations and configure {{< TransferCFT/headerfootervariableshflongproductname  >}} for the following use cases:
+---This page describes how to configure the Edge Agent for AMPLIFY MFT implementations and configure {{< TransferCFT/headerfootervariableshflongproductname  >}} for the following use cases:

 - Usage tracking only
 - Usage tracking and Sentinel monitoring